CodingYuanLiu/Ops-Introduction-Practice/assignment1/Storage.md

   | Sony |
   | Technicolor SA |

+- My Comments

+  CD/DVD is now a sunset industry, although it will not be replaced in the short term (because CD-ROM is useful in certain circumstances), the decline of it is a fact and will continue to decline, just like the original tape.

 ### Flash memory devices

 Flash memory has replaced most magnetic and optical media as it becomes cheaper because it is the more efficient and reliable solution.